egmontmika/egmontmika.com/content/blog/his ways.md

 This changes your prayer radically.

 Now you see your own life and everyone around you in a new light.
-You look at them from His perspective, and you see what He wants to do and you can see your part in it.
+You look at them from His point of view, and you see what He wants to do and your part in it.

 As a result, your long prayer talks will get shorter and shorter and will finally be reduced to a minimum, while the time you spend listening to Him will extend all the more.